avh4/elm-program-test/docs/cmds.md

 and we'll also need to define a function that can turn this new type into `Cmd`s for when our program is compiled for production.

-So in our main module:
+So in our existing main module:

 ```elm
 init : Flags -> ( Model, Cmd Msg )